Rupa Huq: Parliamentary career

 In November 2013, Huq was chosen by Labour as their prospective parliamentary candidate for Ealing Central and Acton at the next general election.
 In January 2015, she was one of 15 Labour candidates each given financial support of £10,000 by Lord Matthew Oakeshott.
 During the election campaign, Huq was manhandled by the former vice-chairman of the local Conservative branch, Karim Sacoor, who was caught on video repeatedly attempting to drag her away from Boris Johnson, who was campaigning with her Conservative rival Angie Bray.

 At the 2015 general election, Huq was elected as MP for Ealing Central and Acton with 43.2% of the vote and a majority of 274 votes.

 In October 2016, Huq was appointed as a member of the Shadow Home Affairs team in the Labour Party's frontbench in Parliament.
 She is Shadow Home Office Minister for Crime Prevention.
 Huq led from the frontbench on the bill before the House of Commons to equalise Civil Partnerships to include heterosexual couples.

 In April 2017, the Green Party decided not to contest her seat in the next general election, commenting, "By and large we quite like Rupa.
 She has made quite prominent statements on proportional representation and Heathrow, as well as climate change and environmental issues in regards to Brexit."
 In May 2017, Vince Cable commented how he gave Huq a lift home from a joint speaking engagement, saying, "We talked for a couple of hours, and it was very clear that on almost every issue our views were almost identical.
 And so I would find it difficult to vote against somebody like that, and I hope that our people around the country are discriminating and think and act in a constructive way."
 At the snap 2017 general election, Huq was re-elected as MP for Ealing Central and Acton with an increased vote share of 59.7% and an increased majority of 13,807 votes.

 At the 2019 general election, Huq was again re-elected, with a decreased vote share of 51.3% and a decreased majority of 13,300 votes.

 Huq was appointed vice-chair of the All-Party Parliamentary Music Group and All-Party Parliamentary on Crossrail.
 She chairs the All-Party Parliamentary Group on London, with specific reference to planning and the built environment.

-On 22 June 2020 Huq joined the Panel of Chairs.
+In June 2020 Huq joined the Panel of Chairs.
 She has been a member of the Commons Culture, Media and Sport Committee since March 2022.

 In August 2022, Huq was re-selected as the Labour candidate for Ealing Central and Acton at the 2024 general election.

+In a debate with the UK Parliament House of Commons in March 2024, Huq recognized the expulsion of Armenians from Nagorno-Karabakh as ethnic cleansing, noted the erasure and destruction of Armenian churches and crosses, criticized the UK's dependency on oil for "pull[ing] the strings", expressed support for the UK recognition of the Armenian genocide, and strongly urged the House to provide more assistance to the Armenian refugees.